mjordan/islandora_workbench_docs/docs/configuration.md

 ## Example configuration files

 These examples provide inline annotations explaining why the settings are included in the configuration file.
 Spaces are included for readability.
-For example, here is a simple example:

 ### Create nodes only, no media